What is fuzzy search? How to use it to improve data quality

 Fuzzy Search vs Discrete Search: An Example

+So what is fuzzy search?
 Here’s an example using an actual Marketo leads database.

 If we do a pie chart analysis in Openprise searching on company names containing the word “toyota,” we get 87 results with the top 10 variations shown in the chart.